JohN100x1/IsekaiMod/README.md

 		- `Super Buff`: Apply many powerful buffs on you and your allies.
 		- `Interdimensional Bag`: Get infinite carry capacity.
 		- `Unlimited Power`: Restore all ability and spell slots at will.
-		- `Mind Control`: Make an enemy creature to fight for you.
+		- `Mind Control`: Make an enemy creature fight for you.
 		- `Summon Calamity`: Summon a Devastator, Baphomet, or Deskari.
 - New Animal Companion
 	- `Deathsnatcher`: A chaotic evil monstrous humanoid companion that can cast the animate dead spell.
 (Warning: very unbalanced)